-Today, I’m going to give you my breakdown of the best Adidas running shoes in 2020.
+Today, I’m going to give you my breakdown of some of the best Adidas running shoes.

 It can get confusing because Adidas is prolific in making a bunch of different models of shoes, variations of shoes, sub-variations, mini product lines, all different things with similar sounding words in them.

 But, the way I see the Adidas running line, I think there’s four main shoes that I kind of think about when I think about Adidas running for both men and women.

 The four shoes are the Adios 4, the Boston 8, the SolarBoost 19, and the UltraBoost 19.
 These are the four that I’m going to talk about today.